 Many industries haven’t yet embraced cloud solutions.
 Some manufacturers prefer conventional ERP deployment solutions.
 Regardless, any business interested in contemporary approaches tends to steer toward cloud-based solutions by default.

-SaaS can be quite convenient in all types of situations, including the following:
+Designing SaaS applications can be quite convenient in all types of situations, including the following:

 - ⇒Apps that require both mobile and web access.